JKamlah/escriptorium_python_connector/README.md

 ### Tests

 It would be nice to get as much test covereage as possible in order to detect breaking changes in the eScriptorium API.
 Tests are found in the `./tests` folder and can be run with `poetry run pytest --cov-config=.coveragerc`, which will generate a nice code coverage report in HTML in the `./htmlcov` folder.
+Since we will probably support several version of eScriptorium you will need to make sure that the line `registry.gitlab.com/scripta/escriptorium:latest` in `escriptorium_docker/docker-compose.yml` points to the correct escriptorium image (in place of `:latest`).

 ## Uploading to Pypi